gregcox7/StatLabs/docs/07-confidence.md

 That is definitely outside the bounds of our 99% confidence interval!
 As a result, we **reject** the hypothesis that the mean number of hours slept by the population of college students is equal to the recommended amount of $\mu = 8$ hours.

-\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:unnamed-chunk-28"><strong>(\#exr:unnamed-chunk-28) </strong></span>Although we rejected the null hypothesis in this case, take a look at the histogram we made above of the complete distribution of student sleep time.
+\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:ex0709"><strong>(\#exr:ex0709) </strong></span>
+Although we rejected the null hypothesis in this case, take a look at the histogram we made above of the complete distribution of student sleep time.
 Is it the case that every single student sleeps less than the recommended amount?
 What does this mean for how we should interpret the results of our hypothesis test?
 </div>\EndKnitrBlock{exercise}

 ## Wrap-up